Documentation Index

 |---|---|---|---|

 | mode | string | Presets with varying trade-off profiles for different types of use cases.
 See Modes for details.
-Defauls to one-shot. | ”fast” |
+Defaults to advanced. | "advanced" |

 Examples of effective objectives with search queries: